Sciences Alumni Network

 The Sciences Alumni Network provides alumni the opportunity to meet fellow alumni and reconnect with their University in a meaningful way.
 The purpose of the network is to foster interdisciplinary networking, promote peer to peer mentoring and enable opportunities for alumni professional and personal development.

-As a graduate from the Faculty of Sciences you automatically become a member of the Sciences Alumni Network.
-Make sure to so you will receive information about the launch of the network and future events.
+As a graduate from the Faculty of Sciences, Engineering and Technology you automatically become a member of the Sciences Alumni Network.
+Make sure to update your details so you will receive information about the launch of the network and future events.

 Be sure to come along to our next event to connect with other members and learn more about our activities.
 If you are interested in joining the Committee please contact Carolyn McLean, Alumni Relations (Sciences).